BuoySoftware/guides/editor-setup/vscode.md

 # Recommended VSCode Configurations

-## BuoyRails
+## Ruby And Typescript Recipes

-This VSCode configuration is designed to help developers maximize productivity by:
+This VSCode configuration is designed to help developers who work with Ruby and Typescript maximize productivity by:

 1. Provide real time feedback about spelling, styling, linting, testing errors, shorten code / test cycle.
-2. Automate as much as possible, such as auto linter fix, formating, auto space/tab style switching.
+2. Automate as much as possible, such as auto linter fix, formatting, auto space/tab style switching.

 This will allow the developer to focus on what is important, and leave the less important work to the machine.